technology & art

 I take advantage of free and low-cost assets sometimes when it makes sense - icons, stock images, models.
 I usually end up modifying them though because it’s important that they work 100% with my concept.
 Here are some sources although there are many out there:

 I’ve also started experimenting with AI-generated assets.
-For 3d models check out Luma Genie, Meshy, Rodin (text to 3d, image to 3d).
+For 3d models check out Luma Genie, Meshy, Rodin, KREA (text to 3d, image to 3d).
 For icons and symbols, try Adobe Illustrator’s vector generation.